 During his accounting career Ernie was diagnosed with retinitis pigmentosa (RP), a progressive, degenerative eye disease.
 Ernie retired early when his sight decreased.
 It was not an easy transition for him, or for his wife, Kathy.
 She became his lifeline to the outside world.
-While undergoing rehabilitation at BBVS, he signed up for transportation services and life skills classes at The Center.
-He also joined the Wednesday Club support group at The Center, where he meets with peers and new friends twice a month.
+While undergoing rehabilitation at BBVS, he signed up for transportation services and life skills classes at The Sight Center.
+He also joined the Wednesday Club support group at The Sight Center, where he meets with peers and new friends twice a month.
 He helped establish a local chapter of the PA Council of the Blind (PCB), serving as Chapter President and also on the State board.
-Ernie has become a vocal advocate for others with vision loss and is a regular in Harrisburg.
-He serves on the Advisory Committee of The Center and he and his Guide Dog, Maya, are favorite volunteers at The Center’s front desk.
+Ernie became a vocal advocate for others with vision loss and is a regular in Harrisburg.
+He serves on the Advisory Committee of The Center and he and his Guide Dog, Maya, were favorite volunteers at The Center’s front desk.

 “Door-through-door-transportation,” trips to the doctor, bill-paying, mail-reading and grocery shopping for adults can make the difference between independence or dependence.
 Blind youth attend the Children’s Experience Program to prepare them for productive and meaningful lives.

 The primary goal of all Specialized Services provided by the Sight Center is to promote and enhance independence for people without sight or who are losing their vision.

 Qualifications for services include visual acuity and other factors.
 You may inquire about these services by calling (814)455-0995.

 Transportation and escort services are provided to and from medical or dental appointments, the grocery store, and other essential locations for qualified participants.

 Depending on an individual’s needs, assistance is provided for shopping, mail reading, letter writing, and a wide variety of other typical household tasks.